tomojitakasu/PocketSDR/doc/algo_desc.md

 `2 * N` samples for normal acquisition, where `N = fs * T` and `T` is the code period.
 Doppler bins are generated from the code period and configured maximum Doppler.
-If external Doppler assistance is available, the normal bin list is replaced by three bins centered on the assisted Doppler:
+If external Doppler assistance is available, the normal bin list is usually replaced by three bins centered on the assisted Doppler:

 $$
 f_d \in